ionic-team/ionic-cli/README.md

 By default, LiveReload will watch for changes in your `www/` directory, excluding `www/lib/`.
-To change this, you can specify a `watchPatterns` property in the `ionic.project` file located in your project root to watch (or not watch) for specific changes.
+To change this, you can specify a `watchPatterns` property in the `ionic.config.json` file located in your project root to watch (or not watch) for specific changes.

 ```json